NJPR Provides a Comprehensive Coding Review Program

 NJPR provides a review of ancillary and physician office resource guides /worksheets to ensure the correct ICD-10 and CPT codes are the most current resource for the staff.
 NJPR will provide the necessary detail to ensure coder understanding of code description, navigating code books and documentation requirements.
 NJPR can customize the review based on staff experience, payer denials and specialty.

-Resolving Denied Claims
+Resolving and Responding to Denied Claims

 Many times, cases brought to us have been denied by payers or have been identified as having aberrant patterns in claim submission, and require an in-depth review of documentation and coding.
 Our coding expertise coupled with our experience in utilization review and evaluation of medical necessity offers a comprehensive and balanced assessment and determination.
 Detailed reporting allows our clients to develop corrective action.
 NJPR representatives have served as expert witnesses in arbitration hearings.
 Typically, our services in this area are on a fee-for-service, non-contingency basis.